scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 shot.
 As an example of the workflows that we wish to facilitate with ``Delta`` we refer to a series of experiments performed at the TAE facility [Bal17]_.
-There, the so-called ``optometrist`` algorithm was used as a stochastic optimizer in conjunction with expert judgement of domain scientists to assess the performance of a just concluded plasma shot and optimize the machine parameters as to increase the performance in the following shot.
+There, the so-called ``optometrist`` algorithm was used as a stochastic optimizer in conjunction with expert judgement of domain scientists to assess the performance of a just concluded plasma shot and optimize the machine parameters in order to increase the performance of the following shot.
 By making advanced data analysis results available in near real-time to domain scientists, ``Delta`` will allow to improve workflows at experimental fusion facilities.